 Another important reason the access pit must be accessible is that frequently the water service line enters the house into the same pit and the main control valve for your water line will be in the pit.
 Having access to your main control valve is vitally important in case you have a water line emergency or leak inside the house.

 Air is needed to displace the fluids that are flowing out or it will disrupt the flow of the water.
-This is also why when routine maintenance is required always make sure that the fresh air inlet is also clear and unobstructed.
+This is also why when routine maintenance is required, always make sure that the fresh air inlet is also clear and unobstructed.
 The fresh air inlet cover plate should also be clear and not covered with leaves, dirt, or debris.